qctipconf/qctipconf.github.io/venue.md

 ### About Oxford

 Oxford is a beautiful city with over 1,000 years of history, world-class museums, stunning architecture, and a vibrant cultural scene.
-The city is easily accessible from London and other major UK cities.
+The city is very well connected by rail with major UK and EU cities and easily accessible from 3 major airports.
+Most University buildings and Colleges are within walking distance.

 ### Getting to Oxford